Smilyy/WA-housing-ml-feasibility/WA_Housing_ML_Feasibility_Draft.md

 # WA Housing Price Prediction — ML Feasibility & Discovery Notes (Draft)

-> This document is an initial feasibility assessment.
-> It is intended to support early decision‑making and scoping,
+> This document is an initial feasibility assessment intended to support early decision‑making and scoping.
-> not to define a final solution or production system.

 ---